Should Artists Sell Products Online

 It would cost less to operate an online website for one year than it would be to work at a couple of fairs or to sell a couple of pieces of your art at a gallery or with an agent.

-Because they can reach more people.
-Location and demographics affect the traffic a brick and mortar business receives.
+Because they can reach more people, location and demographics affect the traffic, a brick-and-mortar business receives.
 An online store can receive traffic from anywhere around the world as long as there is an internet connection.

-What are the benefits of selling art online?
+What are the benefits of selling art online

-I remember starting an online business in the early 2000’s.
+I remember starting an online business in the early 2000s.
 I told everyone that this would be the way people will do their shopping in the future.
 Everyone looked at me cross-eyed when I shared my thoughts.

-Other benefits of Selling Art Online
+More Selling Art Online Benefits

 - Digital Portfolio

-If you have an online Art Gallery, you will be able to showcase your artwork wherever you are.
+If you have an online Art Gallery, you can showcase your artwork wherever you are.
 Along with your elevator pitch, you will have your entire collection of art available to show.
-All you will have to do is load your site up on your smartphone and let them view your art.
+All you will have to do is load your site up on your smartphone, and people interested view your art.

-That would be a great time to give them your galleries URL and ask them to join your email list.
-Instead of handing them a business card that will never be looked at again, they will be able to load up your site on their smartphone and join your email list right then and there.
+It would be a great time to give your galleries URL and ask them to join your email list if they show interest in your work.
+Instead of handing them a business card that will never be looked at again, they can load up your site on their smartphone and join your email list right then and there.

 You will notice your weaknesses, which will allow you to address them sooner than later.
 Your artistic skills will improve quicker than you could ever imagine.

 There are many benefits of selling art online.
 You will be able to have your art seen around the world.
 The costs of operating an online business are very low.
 You will make more profit selling your art online versus hiring an agent or selling your art at a gallery.
 There is no better time to start than now.